Brandon Mechele

-Brandon Mechele (born 28 January 1993) is a Belgian footballer who plays as a centre back for Belgian Pro League side Club Brugge and the Belgium national team.
+Brandon Mechele (born 28 January 1993) is a Belgian professional footballer who plays as a centre back for Belgian Pro League side Club Brugge and the Belgium national team.

 International career

 Mechele earned his first full international call up when Roberto Martinez named him in the Belgium squad in October 2018.
 He made his Belgium national football team debut on 13 October 2019 in a Euro 2020 qualifier against Kazakhstan.
 He substituted Thomas Vermaelen in added time.